agildav/clientkeeper/README.md

 # Clientkeeper
-Simple client management MEAN app
+Client management CRUD MEAN app

 # See the live app